stefearares/resourceful/README.md

 Each individual graph can show from 1 to 3 states depending on how many times the script was ran.
 The script retrieves the previous usages from the **history** file.

+The graph is made using ASCII art in order to make the script lightweight and portable.